JamesKDouglas/JamesKDouglas.github.io/frequenSee/README.md

 The program takes the sound from your microphone and uses the Web Audio API built into most browsers to perform a mathematical operation called a Fast Fourier Transform.
 This wizardry makes a list of all the frequencies that you hear and how loud they are.
 That's what you see on the screen when the app is running.

-Inspiration comes from the Spectroid app, which works well on my old Android phone but can only run on Android devices and not older ones.
+Inspiration comes from the Spectroid app, which works well on my old Android phone but can only run on Android devices and no~t older ones.

 The goal was to create something that doesn't need to be installed or signed up for.
 Just use the URL.
+~
 I would like this project to be useful to others in their code journey, which means that it is important to keep it simple.
 It is meant for display at a party so one of the main specifications is, "no mucking around necessary".

 HOW TO USE: